French Indochina

-French Indochina (previously spelled as French Indo-China), officially known as the Indochinese Union and after 1947 as the Indochinese Federation, was a grouping of French colonial territories in Southeast Asia until its demise in 1954.
-It comprised Cambodia, Laos (from 1899), the Chinese territory of Guangzhouwan (from 1898 until 1945), and the Vietnamese regions of Tonkin in the north, Annam in the centre, and Cochinchina in the south.
-The capital for most of its history (1902–1945) was Hanoi; Saigon was the capital from 1887 to 1902 and again from 1945 to 1954.
+French Indochina (previously spelled as French Indo-China), officially known as the Indochinese Union and after 1941 as the Indochinese Federation, was a group of French dependent territories in Southeast Asia from 1887 to 1954.
+It was initially a federation of French colonies (1887–1949), later a confederation of French associated states (1949–1954).
+It comprised Cambodia, Laos (from 1899), Guangzhouwan (1898–1945), Cochinchina, and Vietnamese regions of Tonkin and Annam.
+It was established in 1887 and was dissolved in 1954.
+In 1949, Vietnam was reunited and it regained Cochinchina.
+Its capitals were Hanoi (1902–1945) and Saigon (1887–1902, 1945–1954).

-The Second French Empire annexed Cochinchina and established a protectorate in Cambodia in 1862 and 1863 respectively.
+The Second French Empire colonized Cochinchina in 1862 and established a protectorate in Cambodia in 1863.
 After the French Third Republic took over northern Vietnam through the Tonkin campaign, the various protectorates were consolidated into one union in 1887.
 Two more entities were incorporated into the union: the Laotian protectorate and the Chinese territory of Guangzhouwan.
-The French exploited the resources in the region during their rule, but also contributed to improvements of the health and education system in the region.
-Nevertheless, deep divides remained between the native population and the colonists, leading to sporadic rebellions by the former.
-After the Fall of France during World War II, the colony was administered by the Vichy government and was under Japanese occupation until March 1945, when the Japanese overthrew the colonial regime.
-After the Japanese surrender, the Viet Minh, a communist organization led by Hồ Chí Minh, declared Vietnamese independence, but France subsequently took back control of French Indochina with the help of the British.
-An all-out independence war, known as the First Indochina War, broke out in late 1946 between French and Viet Minh forces.
+The French exploited the resources in the region during their rule, while also contributing to improvements of the health and education system in the region.
+Deep divides remained between the native population and the colonists, leading to sporadic rebellions by the former.

+After the Fall of France during World War II, the colony was administered by the Vichy government and was under Japanese occupation until 9 March 1945, when the Japanese army overthrew the colonial regime.
+They established puppet states including the Empire of Vietnam.
+After the Japanese surrender, the communist Viet Minh led by Ho Chi Minh declared Vietnam's independence.
+France sought to restore control with the help of the British in the war in southern Vietnam (1945–1946), which led to all-out Vietnamese resistance in the First Indochina War.

-To counter the Viet Minh, the State of Vietnam, led by former Emperor Bảo Đại, was proclaimed by the French in 1949.
-French efforts to retake Vietnam were unsuccessful, culminating in defeat at the Battle of Điện Biên Phủ.
-On 22 October and 9 November 1953, the Kingdom of Laos and Kingdom of Cambodia proclaimed their respective independences.
-Following the Geneva Accord of 1954, the French were forced to withdraw from Vietnam, which had been split into the two countries (until 1976), and French Indochina was no more.
+In 1945, France returned Guangzhouwan to China.
+To counter the Viet Minh and as part of decolonization, France, working with Vietnamese nationalists, formed the anti-communist State of Vietnam as an associated state within the French Union in 1949.
+This led to Cochinchina returning to Vietnam in June.
+Laos and Cambodia also became French associated states the same year.
+French efforts to retake Indochina were unsuccessful, culminating in defeat at the Battle of Điện Biên Phủ.
+On 22 October and 9 November 1953, Laos and Cambodia gained independence, as did Vietnam with the Geneva Accords of 21 July 1954, ending French Indochina.